mabur/mang_lang/readme.md

 1. For loops and while loops.
 Loops are handled with recursion and higher order functions like map and filter.
 2. Operators for arithmetic and boolean operations etc. Functions are used instead of operators.
+3. Macros.
+Functions are what you get.
-3. Mutable variables.
+4. Mutable variables.
 Everything is immutable / constant.
-4. Object oriented stuff like constructors, destructors, inheritance.
+5. Object oriented stuff like constructors, destructors, inheritance.
 Dictionaries are used for simple objects.

 **Language Comparison**